 It was interesting to see how the age and occupation of a father also matters according to this research.
 Younger parents report more anger, tend to feel more hostile and are more over-protective than older parents, yet were more consistent with their parenting and had fewer argumentative relationships.
 Men with trade and production occupations have on average, poorer fathering skills the research reported.

 Children who have a father or father figure live with them throughout their life have better learning outcomes, general health, emotional wellbeing and fewer problem behaviours.

-Parenting can be very daunting for some dads and if these fears are not overcome early, avoidance of this role can easily become the norm.
+Parenting can be very daunting for some dads and if these fears are not overcome early avoidance of this role can easily become the norm.
 Chatting with your doctor or a trained psychologist can be a worthwhile investment in the future of your family.
-If Dad is reluctant to try these avenues, there are some useful free parenting programs you could consider attending.
+If dad is reluctant to try these avenues, there are some useful free parenting programs you could consider attending.
 These free programs available in Queensland may give dads the tools and confidence needed to rise to the challenge and make a real difference.
-In doing so fathers come to realize just how special they are and as they continue to learn, this increases their confidence levels in fathering.
+In doing so fathers come to realise just how special they are and as they continue to learn this increases their confidence levels in fathering.

 Dr. Ken Canfield, founder and president of the US National Center for Fathering shares that, “The most important thing to keep in mind when getting dad involved is that parenting is a team effort.
 Fathers have a unique and irreplaceable role in the life of their child and we need to encourage and equip them with the tools that they need to excel.”